jonkelleyatrackspace/ops_api/README.md

 This API can support YAML configuration files from some usual locations or with the --config startup parameter, if you want to get fancy.
 The aggregated configurations are merged into a running configuration.
 NOTE: Syntax is key: v.
 Only python objects allowed as values.
 Native YAML lists and hash syntax are unsupported!

+The a default config file sample is located in `opsapi.yaml` and will be used if you start `opsapi` from the git repository.

-The default configuration paths (automatic loading) are:
+The default load locations for configuration files are:

 * `/etc/opsapi.{yaml,yml}`
 * `./opsapi.{yaml,yml}`
 * `/etc/opsapi/opsapi.{yaml,yml}`
 * `~/opsapi.{yaml,yml}`

-The default configuration and options are documented in this git repository under `opsapi.yaml` Command Line Usage

 ## API for Extensions